ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 fits the training data too closely, learning its noise and outliers rather than the underlying pattern.
 As a result, the model performs well on the training data but poorly on unseen or test data.
-While it is ideal to prevent overfitting, itâ€™s often not possible to completely eliminate it.
+While it is ideal to prevent overfitting, it's often not possible to completely eliminate it.
 Instead, we aim to reduce or minimize overfitting as much as possible.